Kentico/xperience-by-kentico-lucene/docs/Usage-Guide.md

 }
 ```

+> For a more advanced example, see the `CafeSearchService` in the sample project.

 ### Display Results

-Finally, display the search results in a Razor View.
+Finally, display the strongly typed search results in a Razor View.

 ```xml
 @foreach (var item in Model.Hits)